ckeditor/ckeditor5/docs/features/index.md

 Where tracking changes is not enough, the [comments](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/comments/comments.html) come in, offering perfect collaboration communication platform for writing and editing as a team.

 Additionally, CKEditor 5 offers the {@link features/restricted-editing restricted editing mode} where only selected part of the content may be edited by selected users, based on permissions system.
-And when there is a need for even more control, there is the {@link features/read-only read-only editor mode} that lets the uses access the content, but not edit it.
+And when there is a need for even more control, there is the {@link features/read-only read-only editor mode} that lets the user access the content, but not edit it.

 {@img assets/img/features-collaboration.png 800 CKEditor 5 collaboration features.}

 ### Customizable user experience

-Work as you like it - choose user interface approach from {@link examples/index several preconfigured build}, add or remove features easily to your build with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) or utilize the {@link builds/guides/development/dll-builds DLL builds}.
+Work as you like it - choose user interface approach from {@link examples/index several preconfigured builds}, add or remove features easily to your build with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) or utilize the {@link builds/guides/development/dll-builds DLL builds}.
 Then taylor the user interface to your needs with our customizable {@link features/toolbar editor toolbar} arranging features buttons, dropdowns and other items whatever way you need them.

 {@img assets/img/toolbar.png 800 CKEditor 5 customizable UI.}